alexarje/sensing/book/intro.md

 - **[Equivital Life Monitors](https://www.equivital.com/)**: Wearable devices designed to monitor physiological data such as heart rate, respiration, and body temperature.
 These devices are useful for studying the relationship between physiological responses and musical experiences.

-Other relevant tools we will briefly look at it includes:
+Other relevant tools we will briefly look at include:

 - **[Glicol](https://glicol.org/)**: A live coding environment for sound synthesis and algorithmic composition.
 It is designed to be beginner-friendly while offering powerful capabilities for creating music programmatically.